gbagolin/DRL_Mapless_Navigation/README.md

 ## Discrete Proximal Policy Optimization

 Our last test, was to verify whether an AI agent trained using a discrete version of Proximal Policy Optimization could be better than DDQN.
-The agent has been trained in the enviroment represented in Figure 4, where there goal's position is set randomly between states.
+The agent has been trained in the enviroment represented in Figure 4, where the goal's position is set randomly between five positions, as represented in Figure 4.
 Figure 12 show the avarage reward of PPO algorithm.
 Figure 13 represents a comparison between the avarage reward, of the agent trained with PPO and the agent trained with DDQN.
 It is clear how PPO is a step behind DDQN.
 Infact the evaluation shows that it is not able to navigate as well as the DDQN agent.